sharetribe/flex-docs/src/docs/howto-listing/bookings-with-buffer/index.md

 ```

 The _findBookingUnitBoundaries_, in turn, is called from
 _getSharpHours_.
-We need to pass the _isStart_ and _isFirst_ parameters
+We need to use _findNextCustomBoundary_ for
-with the first currentBoundary definition in
+_findBookingUnitBoundaries_, pass the _isStart_ and _isFirst_ parameters
-_findBookingUnitBoundaries_, as well as add the _isStart_ parameter to
+with the first currentBoundary definition, as well as add the _isStart_
-the _findBookingUnitBoundaries_ function call.
+parameter to the _findBookingUnitBoundaries_ function call.

 In addition, we need to use the actual start time instead of the one
 millisecond before, which is used by default.
 This is necessary because